louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 For the treatment of nocturnal (supine) hypertension in PD, experts recommend the use of a stepwise approach.
 Non-pharmacological preventive and behavioral measures should be sought for, including avoidance of the supine position during daytime, patient education with regard to the timing of anti-hypotensive medication intake in case of OH [e.g. avoidance of any pressor agent intake after 4 p.m.], reducing fluid intake in the evening, eating a small meal before bedtime, and sleeping in a 10°–20° head-up tilted position, or steeper if tolerated.
 If the concomitant OH requires pharmacological treatment, short-acting pressor agents (e.g. midodrine, droxidopa) should be preferred over long-acting ones (e.g. fludrocortisone).

 Small-sized studies reported on the efficacy of bedtime administration of transdermal nitroglycerin (0.1–0.2 mg/h), losartan (25–100 mg), eplerenone (50 mg), sildenafil (25 mg), nebivolol (5 mg) and clonidine (100–150 µg) in improving nocturnal hypertension in individuals with primary autonomic failure, including PD.
 A bedtime administration of short-acting antihypertensive agents (e.g. losartan 25–100 mg, nitroglycerine 0.1–0.2 mg/h transdermal patch overnight, carefully dosed on the individual hemodynamic profile at 24 h ambulatory BP monitoring) can be, therefore, considered in the opinion of the authors of the current manuscript in case of severe nocturnal hypertension, bearing in mind the risk of worsening OH.

 ---

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^8a59ab99].
 Academic Emergency Medicine (2012).
 Medium credibility.

-Cardiovascular—ACS/STEMI prehospital nitroglycerin dosing and precautions: Nitroglycerin 0.4 mg sublingual (SL), can repeat q (quaque, every) 3–5 minutes if SBP greater than 100 mmHg.
+Cardiovascular — ACS/STEMI prehospital nitroglycerin dosing and precautions: Nitroglycerin 0.4 mg sublingual (SL), can repeat q (quaque, every) 3–5 minutes if SBP greater than 100 mmHg.
 The use of nitrates should be avoided in any patient who has used a phosphodiesterase inhibitor within the past 48 hours; examples include sildenafil, vardenafil, tadalafil.
 Also avoid use in patients receiving intravenous epoprostenol (Flolan®) or treprostinil (Remodulin®) which is used for pulmonary hypertension.
-Care should always be taken when giving nitroglycerin when the patient’s blood pressure is marginal.
+Care should always be taken when giving nitroglycerin when the patient's blood pressure is marginal.
 If used in this setting, the clinician should weigh the risk and benefit of nitrate administration over the administration of an opiate analgesic and be ready to respond to hypotension with fluid bolus or pressor.
 The location of the infarct does not preclude the use of nitrates, and right-sided leads are of no additional value if an inferior STEMI has been diagnosed; such findings do not preclude the use of nitroglycerin and clinicians should continually monitor hemodynamic status and be prepared to resuscitate if hypotension occurs.

 ---